-New Argenta Fund sells one of four remaining units at the Citygrove Townhome development in the Argenta Arts & Innovation District in Downtown North Little Rock.
+New Argenta Fund sells two of four remaining units at the Citygrove Townhome development in the Argenta Arts & Innovation District in Downtown North Little Rock.

 Lot 5 in the Germantown Corner Subdivision on Dave Ward Drive in Conway is sold.